 ||B or above|

-Score 5 or higher on the IB Higher Level Examination in English Literature (formerly known as Higher Level English Language A1 exam)
+Score 5 or higher on the IB Higher Level Examination in English: Literature, or Language and Literature

-Score 6 or higher on the IB Standard Level Examination in English Literature (formerly known as Standard Level English Language A1 exam)
+Score 6 or higher on the IB Standard Level Examination in English: Literature, or Language and Literature

 Submit photocopies of the original score, certified by the applicant's home university, international office or the UC Study Center along with your UCEAP application.